stephens999/stat302/data/seeb/README.txt

 Ogo4: first allele at Ogo4 marker.
 Ogo4: second allele at Ogo4 marker.
 etc for other markers
+Note that there are some missing data, denoted "NA".

 Note that there are two columns for each marker (eg Ogo2 and Ogo2.1 both refer to marker Ogo2).
 Thus there are two